 - Hold a Bachelor's Degree, with a minimum of 2.75/4.00 cumulative GPA for a regionally accredited institution.
-Students seeking admission to the MAT Secondary Education Teacher Intern Program should hold a bachelor's degree in an endorsable area, preferably in an area of teacher shortage in the state of Iowa. - Any earned graduate coursework must have a cumulative GPA of 3.0 - Submit official transcripts - Students seeking admission to the MAT Secondary Education Teacher Intern Program should have at least 75 percent of the required content coursework completed. - Submit a resume and three references - Have three years of post-baccalaureate work experience (preferred) - Complete an interview with the School of Education
+Students seeking admission to the MAT Secondary Education Teacher Intern Program should hold a bachelor's degree in an endorsable area, preferably in an area of teacher shortage in the state of Iowa. - Any earned graduate coursework must have a cumulative GPA of 3.0 - · Submit official transcripts - Students seeking admission to the MAT Teacher Education Elementary Licensure Program or the MAT Secondary Education Teacher Intern Program should have at least 75 percent of the required content coursework completed. - Submit a resume and three references - · Complete an interview with the School of Education